 Excellent uniformity regardless of part geometry, no pinholes, fillets, or bridging | Requires special deposition equipment different than that for the C, D, and N poly-para-xylene varieties |

-The right conformal coating will vary depending on the application for your PCBs.
-Deciding which coating can use can be a challenge, but when you work with an electronic contract manufacturer, you can find the best option for coating your board.
+The right conformal coating will vary depending on the application of your PCBs.
+Deciding which coating can use can be a challenge, an electronic contract manufacturer can help you determine the best option for coating your board.

 Don't forget to check out our free guide to SMD resistor and capacitor sizes!